Caldey – St Mary’s Priory (Old Priory)

 Current state

-The Caldey priory is today a unique monument, one of the few so well-preserved small monasteries, built and inhabited by a small convent.
+The Caldey priory is today a unique monument, one of the few so well-preserved small monasteries, built and inhabited by a small community.
 Most of the enclosure buildings from different expansion periods, except the northern range, have survived.
 The northern wall of the nave of the church was rebuilt in the early modern period, and the interior layout of some of the enclosure rooms was also changed in the period after the dissolution of the convent.

 show this monument on map